-Last week in Jamaica, Usain Bolt pulled out of the national finals following a second night of discomfort in his hamstring muscle during the evening race.
-He has been diagnosed with a Grade 1 muscle tear.
+Last week in Jamaica, Usain Bolt pulled out of the national finals following a second night of discomfort in his hamstring muscle.
+The diagnosis is a Grade 1 muscle tear.
 This is potentially a big problem as he needs to qualify for the Olympic Games on the 22nd of July in London.

 Will he run out of time??